This amazing PSVR bundle with Astro Bot Rescue Mission is now just £179.99 | Trusted Reviews

 Have you been hoping for a PSVR deal this Black Friday?
-Now you no longer need to wait with this amazing deal from Amazon.
+Now you no longer need to wait with this amazing deal for Amazon Black Friday.

 Anyone who’s been keeping an eye on recent PSVR deals knows that the standard fare is £199.99 for the Starter Kit with a game included, but not anymore.
 Amazon has released this incredible early Black Friday deal which nabs you the Starter Kit and the excellent Astro Bot Rescue Mission for just £179.99.

-Note: Update: The PSVR Starter Kit on its own has now dropped in price to just £169.99 – perfect if you’ve already got some PSVR games on hand and just want to dive right in.